kennethormandy/craft-marketplace/README.md

 <!-- TODO Twig demo of what this might look like -->

-If you’re interested in more comprehensive payment splitting for items in carts, Marketplace Pro will pair with Craft Commerce Pro, and is in early development.
+If you’re interested in more comprehensive payment splitting for items in carts, Marketplace Pro will pair with Craft Commerce Pro, and is in stable beta.
 Feel free to [send me an email](mailto:hello+marketplace@kennethormandy.com) if you’re interested in previewing it for your project.
+It can be installed immediately.

 <!-- TODO Not sure whether I’ll include this yet or not